johnnoone/genuine/docs/index.md

 assert comment.commenter.name == "Mickey"
 ```

 Note that by default, nested objects are always created.
-This behavior can be configured within association, or with Overrides object.
+This behavior can be configured within `association`, or with `Overrides` object, using `Strategy` enum.

 ```python
 with define_factory(Comment) as factory: